 Is that band ongoing as well?

 "Yes – we got signed to Decca, which is really exciting.
-The album’s coming out, I think, next year.
+The album’s coming out this year, on April 17.
 We’ve just started doing gigs, and I’m sure around the album release we’re going to do some more gigs then as well.
 The people from the label are really into it."

 How much time do you spend playing double bass as opposed to bass guitar?